 Computer Information Systems Program Description

-The Computer Information Systems (CIS) major is designed for the student who is interested in pursuing a technical career in support of organizations.
+The computer information systems (CIS) major is designed for the student who is interested in pursuing a technical career in support of organizations.
 Employers are seeking highly skilled technology professionals who know how to utilize technology to improve the organization's competitive edge.
-This major consists of core courses in applied programming, network, and database design followed by an in depth career focused track in software design, network design, computer forensics, or computer simulation and game design.
-Students choose upper level electives in leading technology subjects of the day to round out their portfolio of skills.
-The program's in depth practical application of computer technology prepares the graduate to enter the workplace as a well-versed technology professional.
-Many graduates of this bachelor's degree program elect to continue their education at the graduate level by pursuing a Masters in Business and Technology Management or a Masters in Advanced Information Technologies.
+This major consists of core courses in applied programming, network, and database design followed by an in-depth career-focused track in software design, network design, or computer forensics.
+The program's in-depth practical application of computer technology prepares the graduate to enter the workplace as a well-versed technology professional.
+Many graduates of this bachelor's degree program elect to continue their education at the graduate level by pursuing a master's in business and technology management.

-CIS and BIS students will develop a portfolio of essential skills valued by employers.
-They will become problem-solvers who know how to think analytically, assess business problems, and design the best technology solutions.
+CIS students will develop a portfolio of essential skills valued by employers.
+The will become problem-solvers who know how to think analytically, assess business problems, and design the best technology solutions.

 Some graduates of these degree programs elect to continue their education at the graduate level by pursuing a master's degree in business and technology management,which is offered in an accelerated 8-week format.